inyong37/Vision/Install/Flat-Manager-Ubuntu.md

-# Install 'flat-manager' for Building Flatpak Repository on Ubuntu
+# Install flat-manager for Building Flatpak Repository on Ubuntu

 ## Date